 Medic Control will be responsible for calling the Emergency Services.
 Once called, Event Control will be informed of all relevant details (including RV Point).
 Emergency Services will be met at the advised RV Point and will be directed to the patient accordingly.
+ELT are to organise this.

-EMERGENCY CALLS ON SITE; (RECEIVED IN NHS AMBULANCE SERVICE EOC)
+EMERGENCY CALLS ON SITE; (RECEIVED BY NHS AMBULANCE SERVICE EOC)